antoine-frot/ezlapack/README.md

 EzLAPACK is a LAPACK wrapper written in `Fortran 90`.

-It's purpose is to use the speed of the LAPACK library without all this contraints
+It's purpose is to use the speed of the LAPACK library without all this contraints , namely the number of dummy arguments and the absence of generic templates.

 ## Installation